-ctice to address all subject areas, and includes effect size that will impact student performance.
-This upport (MTSS).
-This integrated, comprehensive structure ning, and behavioral and social achievement.
-This also ion, our identified subgroup (data shows 4th grade; udents have reasonably accurate understandings of their formed from past experiences in learning.
-According to udents had very accurate understandings of their bjects, and are very knowledgeable about their chance of success may become a barrier for some students as ever expectations they already have of their ability.
-Effect cost powerful when it is from the student to the teacher.
-From students as to what students know, what they ر ا effective feedback forms provide cues or reinforcement to the learner, are in the form of video, audio, or computer-assisted instruction feedback, or relate feedback to learning goals.
+- Explain The research-based strategy (or strategies)the school will implement to address this area of need. - Explain how the strategies, in relation to the research, address the needs of your school's students. - Explain how the strategy, in relation to the research, addresses the needs of your school's adult community members. - Hattie/Self-Reported Grades- Students have reasonably accurate understandings of their levels of achievement, typically formed from past experiences in learning.
+According to studies by Hattie, high school students had very accurate understandings of their achievement levels across all subjects, and were very knowledgeable about their chance of success.
+These expectations of success may become a barrier for some students as they may only perform to whatever expectations they already have of their ability.
+Effect Size (1.44) - Hattie/Feedback- Feedback is most powerful when it is from the student to the teacher.
+When teachers seek feedback from students as to what students know, what they understand, where they make errors, when they have misconceptions, when they are not engaged- then teaching and learning can be synchronized and powerful.
+The most effective feedback forms provide cues or reinforcement to the learner, are in the form of video, audio, or computer-assisted instruction feedback, or relate feedback to learning goals.
 The key is feedback that is received and acted upon by students.
 At best, each student receives moments of feedback in a single day.
 Programmed instruction, praise, punishment, and extrinsic rewards were the least effective forms of feedback for enhancing achievement.
 Providing feedback is not about giving rewards, but rather providing information about the task.
 Feedback is more effective when it provides information on correct rather than incorrect responses.
 Impact is highest when goals are specific and challenging but when task complexity is low.
 The art is to provide the right form of feedback at, or just above, the level where the student is learning.
 Feedback at the self or personal level, such as praise, is rarely effective.
 When feedback is combined with effective instruction in classrooms, it can be very powerful in enhancing learning.

 Effect Size (.73)

-- Student Self-Reported Grades - Self-reported grades come out at the top of all influences.
+- Student Self-Reported Grades - o Self-reported grades come out at the top of all influences.
 Children are the most accurate when predicting how they will perform.
 Hattie explains that if he could write his book Visible Learning for Teachers again, he would re-name this learning strategy "Student Expectations" to express more clearly that this strategy involves the teacher finding out what are the student's expectations and pushing the learner to exceed these expectations.
 Once a student has performed at a level that is beyond their own expectations, he or she gains confidence in his or her learning ability.
 Example for Self-reported grades: Before an exam, ask your class to write down what mark the student expects to achieve.
-Use this information to engage the student to try to perform even better. - Hattie cites five meta-studies: - Mabe/West (1982): Validity of self-evaluation of ability (Abstract) - Fachikov/Boud (1989): Student Self-Assessment in Higher Education (Abstract) - Ross (1998): Self-assessment in second language testing (Abstract) - Falchikov/Goldfinch (2000): Student Peer Assessment in Higher Education (Abstract) - Kuncel/Crede/Thomas (2005); The Validity of Self-Reported Grade Point Averages, Class Ranks, and Test Scores Abstr - Data shows a need to focusing on the IEP and white subgroups in all grade levels, so we will address them explicitly in our PLC meetings, data teams discussions, student data binders
+Use this information to engage the student to try to perform even better.

+Hattie cites five meta-studies:

+- Mabe/West (1982): Validity of self-evaluation of ability (Abstract) - Fachikov/Boud (1989): Student Self-Assessment in Higher Education (Abstract) - Ross (1998): Self-assessment in second language testing (Abstract) - Falchikov/Goldfinch (2000): Student Peer Assessment in Higher Education (Abstract) - Kuncel/Crede/Thomas (2005); The Validity of Self-Reported Grade Point Averages, Class Ranks, and Test Scores Abstr - Data shows a need to focus on white subgroups in all grade levels, so we will address them explicitly in our PLC meetings, data teams discussions, student data binders